Check Your NAT Type Instantly

 Fast Results

-Live updates and a 20-second overall timeout for quick feedback.
+Live progress and a 20-second overall timeout keep the test quick.

 IPv4/IPv6 Dual-Stack

-Detects IPv4 NAT type and surfaces IPv6 availability and reachability.
+Detects IPv4 NAT type and reports IPv6 availability plus the result of an external WebRTC/UDP connectivity check.

 Always Free